QMeqGR/qm-maxima/README.md

                                                               (line 425)
 * commutator:                            Functions and Variables for qm.
                                                               (line 223)
-* dag:                                   Functions and Variables for qm.
+* dagger:                                Functions and Variables for qm.
                                                               (line  78)
 * expect:                                Functions and Variables for qm.
                                                               (line 282)